markkolich/kolich-httpclient4-closure/README.md

 As is, using HttpClient is often cumbersome and bulky for typical `HEAD`, `GET`, `POST`, `PUT` and `DELETE` operations.
 For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any) and close/free the connection back into the connection pool.

-In most scenarios, the typical HttpClient usage pattern almost always involves:
+In *most* implementations, the typical HttpClient usage pattern almost always involves:

 1. Creating a new `HttpHead`, `HttpGet`, `HttpPost`, `HttpPut`, or `HttpDelete` instance specific to the operation.
 2. Setting an request body ("entity") to be sent with the request, if any.